Ancient caves, a timeless castle and decades old traditions, sounds thrilling?

 These are some of the exciting things to do around Kalutara, an eminent capital and district located approximately 40 km south of Colombo in the paradise isle, Sri Lanka.

 If you are looking to visit this marvel district, you are in the right place – listed below are some of the major regions of the area along with some of their must-see attractions.

 Matugama is part of the historic “Pasdun Korale” which means the “County of the five Yojanas” with the word Yojana being of Sanskrit origin it is a Vedic measure of distance.
 The Pasdun Korale was created when the Sri Lankan King Parakramabahu the Great drained the Kalu Ganga basin.

-The tallest standing buddha statue in South Asia is located at Batamulla Kanda International Buddhist Centre, just 01 Km from the Matugama town.
-It was Unveiled in 2016 and said to have close resemblence to the Avukana Buddha statue in Anuradhpura.
+The tallest standing Buddha statue in South Asia is located at Batamulla Kanda International Buddhist Centre, just 01 Km from the Matugama town.
+It was Unveiled in 2016 and said to have a close resemblance to the Avukana Buddha statue in Anuradhapura.

-Matugama and near by Agalawatta area is famous for Its rubber plantations.
-And the cool climate in this area is makes up for a refreshing day outing.
+Matugama and nearby Agalawatta area are famous for Its rubber plantations.
+And the cool climate in this area is made up for a refreshing day outing.